WICG/fenced-frame/README.md

 *   Headers to communicate with the frame site to let it know that a request is for a fenced frame environment.
 *   Note that the fenced frame may be either created at the time of request or in the future using the web bundle fetched in the request.
-This header exchange will be done in advance of creating the fenced frame for cases where there is no network in the fenced frame since it starts with having access to unpartitioned storage.
+This header exchange will be done in advance of creating the fenced frame for cases where there is no network in the fenced frame.
 *   How [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) and [sandbox](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/sandbox) policies might be applied to the fenced-frame element.

 ##### Benefits over nested browsing context